All complaints or reports about sex discrimination (including sexual harassment) should be submitted to the following:

 Following the conclusion and distribution of the investigative report, a hearing will be conducted to determine the outcome and resolution of the complaint.
 The parties and their advisors, if any, will be notified by the Hearing Panel chairperson, or Title IX Coordinator or Title IX Deputy of the date, time and location of the hearing, as set forth in the notice provisions below.

-Hearing Panel: Within 3 days of the release of the investigative report to the parties, the Provost or his/her designee will appoint a three-member Hearing Panel, which shall be composed of at least 2 faculty and/or staff members and may include (but is not required to include) one outside person who is not permanently employed by the College.
-The Provost or his/her designee will select one member of the Hearing Panel to act as the Chair.
+Hearing Panel: Within 3 days of the release of the investigative report to the parties, the Chancellor or his/her designee will appoint a three-member Hearing Panel, which shall be composed of at least 2 faculty and/or staff members and may include (but is not required to include) one outside person who is not permanently employed by the College.
+The Chancellor or his/her designee will select one member of the Hearing Panel to act as the Chair.
 The Title IX Coordinator will provide a copy of the formal complaint and the investigative report, along with the parties’ written responses to the investigative report, to each member of the Hearing Panel.

 Promptly after the appointment of the members of the Hearing Panel, the Title IX Coordinator will provide concurrent written notice to the complainant and the respondent, setting forth the names of the individuals selected to serve as the members of the Hearing Panel.
 The parties may challenge the participation of any decision-maker based on bias or a conflict of interest by submitting a written objection to the Provost or his/her designee within 3 calendar days of receipt of the notice.
 Any objection must state the specific reason(s) for the objection.
 The Provost or his/her designee will evaluate the objection and determine whether to select a new Hearing Panel member or alter the composition of the Hearing Panel.
 Failure to submit a timely and proper objection will constitute a waiver of the objection.
 Any changes in the Hearing Panel will be provided in writing to both parties prior to the date of the hearing.